microsoft/jupyter-Kqlmagic/README.rst

-You may use multiple Kql statements inside a single cell, but you will only see any query results from the last of them, so this really only makes sense for statements with no output
+You may use multiple Kql statements inside a single cell, but you will only see any query results from the last of them, so this really only makes sense for statements with no output.

 .. code-block:: python